carrotwaxr/stashapp-api/README.md

 1. Set up your `.env` file with your Stash server details
 2. Run `npm run refresh` to fetch the schema and generate types
 3. The generated files will be in `src/generated/`

+### 📝 Important Notes

+- **Always run `npm run refresh`** after modifying `.graphql` files in `src/operations/`
+- The schema refresh requires your Stash server to be running and accessible
+- Generated types are based on both your GraphQL operations AND the server's schema
+- If you get type errors after adding fields, you forgot to run `npm run refresh`

 ## License